- Applying for Tutoring Jobs: Things to Consider

 - Being a Tutor with Superprof

 In Australia, anyone can apply for tutoring jobs.
-Legally, you do not need a qualification, either in teaching or your specific field.
-In order to become a private tutor you simply need passion for the subject, some experience and the ability to build rapport with others.
+Legally, you do not need a qualification, either in teaching or in your specific field.
+In order to become a private tutor, you simply need a passion for the subject, some experience and the ability to build rapport with others.

 Now we have the qualification question out of the way, what else do you need to know about whether or not you are suited for tutoring jobs?

 A tutor does much more than simply drum in knowledge, provide revision and encourage students to regurgitate facts for exams.

 While we have said you do not require specific qualifications to become a tutor, there are other skills you must possess – amongst these lie the people skills and intellectual abilities required to become a good tutor.

 Would you like to become a tutor?

 Do you already tutor, or have a tutoring business, and want to expand?

 What does it take to become a top-level tutor?